TOWARDS A BETTER FUTURE

 Manfred Davidmann is an internationally well-known and respected scientist and consultant, and author of a number of books and reports which have had and are having considerable impact, playing their part in improving the quality of life and the standard of living, worldwide.
 His work usually breaks new ground and opens up new understanding and is written in meaningful and easily understood language.
 Outstanding is that his work is generally accepted as factual, objective and unbiased.

-More than 5 million copies of his reports have been downloaded from the Solhaam website so far, and have changed and are changing the way in which people live, think and behave.
+More than 6,7 million copies of his reports have been downloaded from the Solhaam website so far, and have changed and are changing the way in which people live, think and behave.

 The social costs of unemployment, however, are in the end paid by the unemployed (who are part of the community) and to some extent by the community as a whole.
 So the enterprise has passed on to the community this part of its operating costs, is making a profit at the expense of the community.